-The River Garry (from Loch Garry to Garry Intake) is a waterbody which has been classified by the Scottish Environment Protection Agency (SEPA) under the Water Framework Directive 2000/60/EC (WFD) in 2020 as having 'Poor ecological potential' and has been designated as a heavily modified water body on account of physical alterations that cannot be addressed without a significant impact on water storage for hydroelectricity generation (SEPA water environment hub).
+River Truim (source to Allt Cuaich confluence) (ID: 23638), a waterbody which has been classified by the Scottish Environment Protection Agency (SEPA) under the Water Framework Directive 2000/60/EC (WFD), runs parallel to the A889 trunk road throughout the scheme extent.
+River Truim was classified by SEPA in 2020 as having 'Moderate ecological potential' and has been designated as a heavily modified water body on account of physical alterations that cannot be addressed without a significant impact on water storage for hydroelectricity generation (SEPA water environment hub).